mantidproject/mantid/docs/source/release/v3.11.0/index.rst

 .. contents:: Table of Contents
    :local:

-We are proud to announce version 3.11.0 of Mantid.
-This release celebrates 10 years of the Mantid project supporting Neutron and Muon research.
+We are proud to announce version 3.11.0 of Mantid, celebrating 10 years of the Mantid project supporting Neutron and Muon research.

 This release includes improvements to allow Mantid to handle scanning workspaces, where detectors may be in several locations for different time periods, and updates to the VSI to improve the performance of slicing regularly binned data.
 There have also been some significant performance enhancements for various algorithms within the framework due to the ongoing efforts to improving our handling of instrument geometry.